 MailChimp vs Sendinblue – Signup forms and landing pages

 If you have a website, you can't leave out subscription forms when talking about email marketing.
 This tool can make the job of creating email lists much simpler.
 Luckily, the two platforms deliver.

 With Mailchimp, you can do just that.
 But, it may not be that easy since there’s no obvious method when you are new to the platform.
 For your information, the form can be found under the ‘Create’ button.

-Regarding the type of forms, there are few options you can choose.
-It can be either pop-up from, embedded form, or signup landing page.
-The biggest downside with the Mailchimp forms are responsiveness, they are not perfectly tailored for mobile users yet.
+Regarding the type of forms, there are a few options you can choose.
+It can be either a pop-up form, embedded form, or signup landing page.
+The biggest downside with the Mailchimp forms is responsiveness, they are not perfectly tailored for mobile users yet.

 Now, this is the section where Sendinblue comes out on top.
-Not only it offers decent responsive design but also adds additional feature not present at Mailchimp.
+Not only does it offer decent responsive design but also adds additional features not present at Mailchimp.
 When users signup for the newsletter, they can select which category they want to subscribe to.

 For instance, a user may only be interested in emails based on specific topics.
 The drag and drop process of creating one also makes the whole process a lot faster.

 Because Sendinblue provides a more intuitive way to create forms whilst delivering a better result.